brendancooper/otel-ebpf-syscallmon/README.md

 This workspace contains an eBPF program `syscall_monitoring.c` and a libbpf-based user program `user_monitor.c` to load it and periodically flush per-PID, per-syscall statistics to stdout.

 What it does
-- Tracks per-PID, per-syscall count, sum latency, max latency, and bytes for sendmsg/recvmsg.
+- Tracks per-PID, per-syscall count, sum latency, max latency, and bytes for common I/O syscalls (sendmsg/sendto/recvmsg/recvfrom/read/readv/write/writev).
-- Flushes and prints stats every 10 seconds.
+- Flushes and prints stats every 10 seconds (configurable).
+- Supports optional whitelisting of task command names (comm) via `-c/--comm`.
+- Self-excludes the monitoring process so it does not skew results.
+- Uses BPF CO-RE (Compile Once – Run Everywhere) by including a generated `vmlinux.h` for robust tracepoint field layout (no hand-maintained struct definitions).

 Build
 1. Install dependencies: libbpf, bpftool, clang, pkg-config, and kernel headers.